CEO, Sony EntertainmentChairman and CEO, Sony Pictures Entertainment

 Lynton holds a Bachelor of Arts in history and literature from Harvard College and a Masters of Business Administration from Harvard Business School.

-Lynton's involvement in charitable and civic activities includes membership on the Council on Foreign Relations and serves on the boards of the Los Angeles County Museum of Art, the USC School of Cinematic Arts, and the Rand Corporation.
+Lynton is a member of the Council on Foreign Relations and serves on the boards of the American Film Institute, the Smithsonian Board of Regents, the Harvard Board of Overseers, the Los Angeles County Museum of Art, J. Paul Getty Trust, USC School of Cinematic Arts and the Rand Corporation.